chubbyyb/Discord-Message-Stats/README.md

 This program uses discords package data
 *(settings -> privacy & safety -> request all my data)* to count how many messages you have sent in total, and will rank who you sent the most messages to.
+You can also graph your messages overtime and rank your most used words.

 Please be careful with your data package.
 It includes all the messages sent on discord; Do not send it to anyone